Health Benefits for Nannies and Other Household Employees

 Health Reimbursement Arrangement (HRA)

 An HRA is paired with a standard group health insurance plan that you offer to employees.
 HRAs are employer-funded only and you must have at least two employees in order to offer them.
 An employee can use an HRA for insurance premiums and/or out-of-pocket expenses.
-Annual contributions are capped at $5,150 for an employee who is single and $10,450 for an employee with a family.
+There is no limit on annual contributions.
 Unused account balances can roll over into the next plan year.

 Premium-only Plan (POP)